WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod02/0201-Implement DHCP.md

    > Wireless scopes will have a short duration of one day, and wired scopes will have a duration of eight days.
    >

-2. Where will the DNS service come from?
+2. Where will the Domain Name System (DNS) service come from?

    > **Answer:** LON-DC1 will be the DNS server for all scopes.

-3. How will you get DHCP messages from TOR-SVR1 to the clients in the Houston, Mexico City, and Portland locations?
+3. How will you get DHCP messages from TOR-SVR1 to clients in the Houston, Mexico City, and Portland locations?

    > **Answer:** You’ll configure DHCP relay agents in the branches.

 4. What configuration changes do you need to make to NA-RTR to enable the IP addressing scheme through the DHCP relay?

-   > **Answer:** You’ll need to assign IP addresses to the interfaces from their respective branch subnets and configure them as DHCP relay agents.
+   > **Answer:** You’ll need to assign IP addresses to the interfaces from their respective branch subnets, and then configure them as DHCP relay agents.

 5. How will you assign different IP ranges to the clients in each location?
 How will you assign different IP addresses for wired and wireless clients?

    > **Answer:** You’ll create multiple scopes on the DHCP server, and you’ll need a separate scope for each wired and wireless network.
-To distinguish between wired and wireless requests, you’ll configure the router as a DHCP relay agent for the wired connections and then configure the wireless access points as relay agents for wireless requests.
+To distinguish between wired and wireless requests, you’ll configure the router as a DHCP relay agent for the wired connections, and then configure the wireless access points as relay agents for wireless requests.

 6. Which IP addresses will you assign to the network interfaces on NA-RTR that are connected to the Houston, Mexico City, and Portland networks?